Vamsi-TM/Cypress-With-Cucumber-TypeScript/README.md

 **npx cypress run --env tags="@test"** - This runs any tests that are tagged @test in the project.
 You can try other tags as well should you wish to.

-**npm run test**  - This runs tests on Electron browser in headless mode.
+**npm run test**  - This runs tests on the Electron browser in headless mode.

 ### Reporting